MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Authorizing Microsoft 365

 >[!Warning]
->To fully authorize the **Microsoft 365 Connector**, a Global Admin is required to grant permissions to the Microsoft 365 Mover app within the Azure portal.
+>To fully authorize the **Microsoft 365 Connector**, a global admin is required to grant permissions to the Microsoft 365 Mover app within the Azure portal.
 >
->The Global Admin must grant these permissions *after* the **Microsoft 365 Connector** is authorized within the main Mover app.
+>The global admin must grant these permissions *after* the **Microsoft 365 Connector** is authorized within the main Mover app.

 To complete the authorization steps in the right order, see the following instructions.

-A Global Admin or a Sharepoint Admin can complete some steps in the authorization process.
+A global or SharePoint admin can complete some steps in the authorization process.
 At the beginning of each step, we indicate who can complete it.

 1. **Global Admin or SharePoint Admin**: Via app.mover.io, log into the main Mover app.
 In the **Transfer Wizard**, select **Authorize New Connector**.